tmhglnd/cue-code/README.md

 - Remove a region: `click` the region to select it, then press `backspace/delete`
 - Zoom the timeline: `ctrl` `+` to zoom in, `ctrl` `-` to zoom out
 - Scroll the timeline: `scroll` with the mousewheel or 2 fingers
+- Move the playhead: `click` on the playhead, then `drag` up or down
+- Go to time: `cmd/ctrl` `click` on the timeline to move the playhead immediately
 - Start/Pause playback: `space`
 - Reset playback to start: `enter`